Correspondents

 - Aka: Lady Herries

-- Biography: Lady Catherine Herries Foote was the daughter of Reverend Francis Hender Foote and Catherine Mann.
+- Biography: Lady Catherine Herries was the daughter of Reverend Francis Hender Foote and Catherine Mann.
 Her first marriage was to Colonel John Ross of Cromarty.
-After she was widowed, she remarried in 1777 to Sir Robert Herries.
+After she was widowed, she remarried in 1777, to Sir Robert Herries.
 She resided at her home on St James Street in London and hosted her own salon.
-Foote and Mary Hamilton were close correspondents and wrote about gossip and general news.
-However, in later years (c.1791) the correspondence appears to have become more one sided.
-Foote would comment on the lack of communication from Hamilton.
-Foote died in 1808.
+Lady Herries and Mary Hamilton were close correspondents and exchanged gossip and family and general news.
+However, in later years (from c.1791) the correspondence appears to have become more one-sided: Herries would comment on the lack of communication from Hamilton.
+Herries died in 1808.

 - Project ID: CFH